rapaktech/express-api/README.md

         {
             "username": "registered user's username (string)",
-            "name": "Name of book (string)",
-            "author": "Author of book (string)"
-        }
+            "bookId": "ID of book in database, gotten from admin GET request to all books (string)" }

     ```